danidiaz/really-small-backpack-example/lesson2-signatures/README.md

 We are making two different copies of `Lesson2`.
 Besides giving them names, we are using the `requires` clause to *rename the required signature*, making it overlap with the name of the appropiate implementation module!
-Mixing matching is triggered by a coincidency of module and signature names; this is why the renaming machinery is important for Backpack.
+Mixing matching is triggered by a coincidence of module and signature names; this is why the renaming machinery is important for Backpack.

 And this is basically it.
 The `Main` module imports both `Lesson2.String` and